-For people seeking asylum in administrative detention, there is also the issue of the difficulty of preparing such an application in a place of confinement: very limited time to develop the reasons for the claim, no access to an interpreter to write the application in French, dysfunctions during the transmission from the centre to OFPRA which jeopardises the confidentiality, stressful conditions prior to the interview with OFPRA, difficulties to locate and gather the necessary evidence, etc. The administration requires that the person held lodges their application for asylum within 5 days after placement in retention.
-OFPRA has then 96 hours12 to examine the request.
+Report on the reform of the asylum procedure, Valérie Létard and Jean-Louis Touraine, 28 November 2013.
+Soumission du Haut Commissariat des Nations Unies pour les réfugiés pour la compilation établie par le Haut-Commissariat aux droits de l'Homme, Examen périodique universel, Rapport sur la France, (Submission of UNHCR for the Compilation established by the OHCHR, Universal Periodic Review, French Report), July 2012 to the interview with OFPRA, difficulties to locate and gather the necessary evidence, etc. The administration requires that the person held lodges their application for asylum within 5 days after placement in retention (the deadline is set at midnight on the 5th day).
+OFPRA has then 96 hours30 to examine the request.
 This extremely brief period of time drastically reduces the chances of benefiting from an in-depth examination of the claim.
 The systematic placement of asylum seekers in administrative detention in accelerated procedures is also very questionable.
 The administration frequently considers that the only purpose of the request is to prevent the execution of the removal.
-Indeed, France is yet to enact rules to draw lessons from the European Court of Human Rights decision in the IM vs. France case.13
+Indeed, France is yet to enact rules to draw lessons from the European Court of Human Rights decision in the IM vs. France case.31